-Sustainability and Advocacy Committee Our board has delegated to the sustainability and advocacy committee the Mandate responsibility for: (a) oversight of climate related and other sustainabilitybased risks and opportunities by reviewing, reporting and making recommendations to the board on the development, implementation and monitoring of our policies, procedures, practises and strategies with respect to climate-related issues and sustainability; and (b) oversight of advocacy initiatives to governments, communities and the public relating to policy issues affecting our sustainability or the Canadian energy industry.
-These responsibilities include, but are not limited to: overseeing our policies, procedures, practises and strategies relating to climate related issues and other sustainability matters to ensure due consideration of risks, opportunities and potential performance improvement relating thereto; reviewing and reporting to the board with respect to the consideration and integration of climate-related and sustainability issues in the development of our business strategy and financial planning; considering and reviewing the setting and performance against appropriate targets, benchmarking, procedures and reporting methods used by us to measure our climate, safety, environmental and other relevant sustainability performance; reviewing our enterprise risk management program relating to identifying, assessing and managing climate related risks, whether physical or transition-related and in view of plausible future scenarios, as well as other sustainability-related risks, and report to our audit committee; reviewing our disclosure, reporting and external communication practices pertaining to climate and sustainability issues, including but not limited to assessments of materiality, ESG or Sustainability Report development and approach to analogous disclosure, media and social media campaigns and other written communication with stakeholders; and receiving periodic reports from management relating to Whitecap's advocacy initiatives to stakeholders, governments, communities and the public relating to policy issues affecting sustainability, including without limitation Whitecap's participation in industry associations, sponsorship of advocacy organizations, retention of government and community relations firms and management's direct advocacy as well as the cost of such initiatives.
-A complete copy of the sustainability and advocacy committee mandate is available on our website at www.wcap.ca.
+Sustainability and Advocac cy Committee Mandate Our board has delegated to the sustainability and advocacy committee the responsibility for: (a) oversight of climate related and other sustainability-based risks and opportunities by reviewing, reporting and making recommendations to the board on the development, implementation and monitoring of our policies, procedures, practises and strategies with respect to climate-related issues and sustainability; and (b) oversight of advocacy initiatives to governments, communities and the public relating to policy issues affecting our sustainability or the Canadian energy industry.
+These responsibilities include, but are not limited to: overseeing our policies, procedures, practises and strategies relating to climate related issues and other sustainability matters to ensure due consideration of risks, opportunities and potential performance improvement relating thereto; reviewing and reporting to the board with respect to the consideration and integration of climate-related and sustainability issues in the development of our business strategy and financial planning; considering and reviewing the setting and performance against appropriate targets, benchmarking, procedures and reporting methods used by us to measure our climate, safety, environmental and other relevant sustainability performance; reviewing our enterprise risk management program relating to identifying, assessing and managing climate related risks, whether physical or transition- related and in view of plausible future scenarios, as well as other sustainability-related risks, and report to our audit committee; reviewing our disclosure, reporting and external communication practices pertaining to climate and sustainability issues, including but not limited to assessments of materiality, ESG or Sustainability Report development and approach to analogous disclosure, media and social media campaigns and other written communication with stakeholders; and receiving periodic reports from management relating to Whitecap's advocacy initiatives to stakeholders, governments, communities and the public relating to policy issues affecting sustainability, including without limitation Whitecap's participation in industry associations, sponsorship of advocacy organizations, retention of government and community relations firms and management's direct advocacy as well as the cost of such initiatives.
+A complete copy of the sustainability and advocacy committee mandate is available on our website at www.wcap.ca .
+Mandate changes in 2024 There were no substantive changes to the mandate of the sustainability and advocacy committee during 2024.